Karaka-Management/User-Guide/setup/install.md

 ##### Top Level domain

 The top level domain is the domain name where you installed the application.
 If you only installed it locally, it is 127.0.0.1.
-If you installed it on your web server, then you input the domain name e.g. `karaka.app`
+If you installed it on your web server, then you input the domain name e.g. `jingga.app`

 ##### Web Subdirectory